mattbishun5/WS_Application/README.md

 # YEAR REFLECTION
 The first 6 weeks of the unit involved grasping some of the main concepts that would be used in the year.
 Variables were discussed in the early weeks, such as the use of let and const and to not use var!
 I had some knowledge of this having coded before, and I was able to implement the use of variables in my work.
 The use of functions to return values, and JSON notation was also something discussed early on.
 I was familiar with functions, although JSON was something new to me, and I was able to grasp this quite quickly.
 The MDN website proved to be a great tool here to emphasise what I learnt in lectures and practicals, and it was a website I was to use more frequently.

 Next, I learnt about the DOM.
 Javascript can be used to change the elements of a HTML document, and the topic was something relatively new to me.
 A webpage requires the DOM to work with JS to display an efficient site, that looks appealing to a user.
+I was able to pick it up staight away from the lecture and again went to the MDN website for further reading.

 I struggled though getting to grips with AJAX, asynchronous coding.
 I was completely in the dark for this and found it hard to understand at first.
 Although, going over the lecture notes and looking through Google, enabled me to grasp the concept some more.
+I watched many Youtube tutorials to understand this type of coding.

 Once the first Coursework was complete, we moved onto Server side.
 This is where NodeJS came into play, and I learnt about the various modules that could be required, as well as building a server to host pages on.
 I found this very enjoyable, and although at first I struggled, I went back to MDN, which explained it to me further.
 I was able to get some help from colleagues and tutors who were able to look at my code and give me some pointers if I was struggling.

 The final Coursework submission was not far away, and so it was a good time to introduce NodeJS and MYSQL, a language I am very familiar with.
 As I knew I was good at SQL, I thought I wouldn't have problems coding in this language, however the harder part was how this would all come together with NodeJS.
 MySQL was just another module that can be required within NodeJS similar to express, http and path.
-Some of the functions used, were async functions and they incorporated SQL to insert data into a database.
+Some of the functions used, were async functions and these incorporated SQL to insert data into a database.
 I worked tirelessly, going through MDN and other material on Moodle, to make sure I understood the topic and was ready to use it in my End of year coursework.

 I completed the next coursework to a satisfactory standard, although I felt I should have done better.
 I made some silly errors in my coursework such as poor identation and I didnt have express as a dependency in my package.json file.
 This was something to learn from for the final submission.